dojo/dojo.io/site/source/tutorials/1050_development_environment/index.md

 Other tasks to consider adding could be `test` or `watch`.
 Once configured, those tasks will be available in the IDE along with `build`:

 <p class="center">![dropdown of vs code tasks](./resources/run_task.png)</p>

+To access your tasks:

+1. Open the command palette
+2. Type in `run task`
+3. Observe the configured tasks display in the command palette

 {% section %}